 Design is Changing

 The design profession emerged out of the industrial revolution.
 From this context, the design profession has established a widely understood approach to design that responds to clearly defined parameters in terms of brief, budget, programme and outcome.
 The world has changed and a new design practice is emerging.
-Contemporary design needs to respond to more complex contexts and projects and requires new delivery models, new drivers and a recognition of new business arrangements.
-In response to this emerging context Resilio is intentionally lean – we are a small and dynamic practice with flexible and adaptive working systems and low overheads.
+The contemporary design practice must respond to more complex projects that often come with much more loosely defined parameters and actors.

 It has been our experience that clients for systemic change are rare, and that in many cases we will need to take it upon ourselves to create the opportunities for the changes we seek.
 Resilio is entrepreneurial and committed to participating in and leading transformational shifts in cultural and societal attitudes and behaviours.
 We understand that systemic change doesn’t simply happen by itself, it requires intent, vision, dedication and hard work.